-It's important to groom a horse regularly and thoroughly.
+It’s important that you are grooming a horse regularly and thoroughly.

-Grooming not only picks up immediate problems that might become serious if left undetected, but also strengthens the bond between you and your horse.
+Grooming a horse not only picks up immediate problems that might become serious if left undetected, but also strengthens the bond between you and your horse.

-Unlike wild horses, who have ample opportunity to groom each other.
+Unlike the wild horses, who have ample opportunity to groom each other.

 Grooming should be incorporated into your daily routine to maintain your horses health and happiness.